alexander-danilenko/dwnd/README.md

 ## Documentation:
 - [How to setup Docker on Windows 10.](https://github.com/fat763/dwnd/blob/master/docs/setup.md)
 - [Drude Powershell Module usage](https://github.com/fat763/dwnd/blob/master/docs/usage.md)
-- (TBD) How to create new project based on DWND
 - (TBD) How to configure your own `docker-compose.yml`
 - (TBD) How to add some new containers.
 - (TBD) How to setup Drupal using this template